andraztori/marrakesh/marrakesh/architecture.md

 - How do different valuation models affect outcomes?
 - What happens when campaigns have correlated vs. uncorrelated valuations?
 - How do campaign objectives (impressions vs. budget) affect bidding?
+- How does optimal bidding compare to multiplicative pacing?
+- What is the impact of strategic bidding (cheating) on marketplace outcomes?

 **Marketplace Design**:
 - How do floors and competing demand thresholds affect outcomes?